Sunday, 11 August 2019

 Converting Dyson to LotFP

 So what would Dyson's numbers look like in LotFP?
 In the table below I've taken his numbers, changed the skill names to their LotFP equivalents, and removed Hear Noise.
 I've also merged Pick Locks with Find or Remove Traps, and Move Silently with Hide in Shadows, always choosing the higher odds of the two merged skills.
 Sneak Attack is a skill in LotFP, but originally was a class feature fixed at 2x, so I've set that at 2.
 The new LotFP skills not based on Thief features are omitted.
+Finally, we tally up the total "skill points" in this converted-Dyson system, and compare that number to the skill points from LotFP's Specialist class table.

 Dyson conversion vs. LotFP